oddbird/oddsite/content/2017/03/06/pattern-making.rst

     'blue-gray': desaturate(map-get($colors, blue), 20%),
   ));

-What's the point of grouping all your values in a single variable, if you have to define it over and over, one small piece at a time?
+What’s the point of grouping all your values in a single variable, if you have to define it over and over, one small piece at a time?
-I would have given up at this point, but there's nothing I love more than over-engineering a solution in Sass.
+I would have given up at this point, but there’s nothing I love more than over-engineering a solution in Sass.